 The health and safety of the disabled must be highly considered wherever they reside but should always be balanced with the right to exercise choice and control even taking on some risk to make decisions.
-All children and youth need a home with a family that provides an atmosphere of love, security and safety.
-Young adults with a disability should be given the support needed to move out of the family home into a place that will promote theirindependence.
+All children and youth need a home with a family that provides an atmosphere of love, security, and safety.
+Young adults with a disability should be given the support needed to move out of the family home into a place that will promote their independence.

-Public policies need to ensure people with a disability receive their share of all local, state and national housing resources.
-There need for an adequate supply of housing to eliminate long waiting lists for the disabled.
-Universal design and Visitability standards should be adopted for all new housing.
-New construction and substantial rehabilitation multifamily housing need include fully accessible units in numbers that reflect the proportion of people with disabilities in the general population.
+Public policies need to ensure people with a disability receive their share of all local, state, and national housing resources.
+There needs to be for an adequate supply of housing to eliminate long waiting lists for the disabled.
+Universal design and Visitability standards should be adopted for allnew housing.
+New construction and substantial rehabilitation of multifamily housing needs to include fully accessible units in numbers that reflect the proportion of people with disabilities in the general population.

-Full time and temporary housing opportunity for the disabled population, including the homeless, in Muncie are being created by the Publicly Supported Housing (PSH) groups.
-MHA, HUD and VA, IHCDA, Muncie's Office of Economic Development are some of the government agencies providing housing and service resources to the disabled and homeless community.
-Nonprofit community organizations involved in disabled housing and providing supportive resources are the following groups; several belong to the Muncie area Homeless Provider Network (HPN): Bridges, Habitat for Humanity, Muncie Homeownership and Revitalization, Pathstone, Arc/Hillcroft, Meridian Services, and other groups.
+Full time and temporary housing opportunity for the disabled population, including the homeless, are being created in Muncie through the Publicly Supported Housing (PSH) groups.
+MHA, HUD, and VA, IHCDA, Muncie's Office of Community Development are some of the government agencies providing housing and service resources to the disabled and homeless community.
+Nonprofit community organizations involved in disabled housing and providing supportive resources are the following groups and several belong to the Muncie area Homeless Provider Network (HPN): Bridges, Habitat forHumanity, YMCA, Pathstone, Arc/Hillcroft, Meridian Services, Christian Ministries and Muncie Mission.

 MHA has 75 units, in their public housing inventory, that are set aside to be occupied by disabled families.
 MHA has another 225 disabled families with tenant-based vouchers residing in other apartment communities.
-The MHA has 15 VASH HCV's for Veterans many of who suffer from disability.
+The MHA has 15 VASH HCV's for Veterans many of whom suffer from disability.
 The MHA is implementing a 504/ADA Voluntary Compliance Agreement (VCA) to address accessibility and ADA provisions as required by Sec.
 504 of the Rehabilitation Act of 1973 and Americans with Disabilities Act of 1990.
 The MHA has set forth a strategic goal to undertake affirmative measures to ensure accessibility housing to persons with all varieties of disabilities.

 According to the PIH Information Center (PIC), approximately 280 resident families requested accessibility features to their units, including, but not limited to, widened doorways, modified kitchen cabinets, lowered sink counters, bathroom grab bars, raised or lowered toilet seats.
-In addition, the MHA also offers reasonable accommodations in policies, procedures, and practices that will make non-dwelling facilities, services and programs accessible to persons with disabilities.
+In addition, the MHA also offers reasonable accommodations in policies, procedures, and practices that will make non-dwelling facilities, services, and programs accessible to persons with disabilities.
 MHA has collaborated with Muncie Homeownership and Revitalization to provide counseling, financial literacy and educational services to Public Housing residents including the disabled residents residing in the Public Housing communities.